 02 of 05

 Much like young children, birds get bored playing with the same old toys after a while.
-Because bird toys can be so pricey, many bird owners opt to keep a stash of several different types of toys and rotate different ones in and out of their bird's cage every couple of weeks.
+Bird toys can be pricy, though, so some owners opt to keep a stash of several different types of toys and rotate different ones in and out of their bird's cage every couple of weeks.
 This way, your bird will get to play with "new" toys every now and then, which will help keep him mentally occupied.
-You can even make a quick batch of fun homemade bird toys to offer even more variety to your feathered friend.
+Make a quick batch of homemade bird toys to offer even more variety to your feathered friend.

 03 of 05